-Collaboration and License Agreement with Biogen Idec, Inc. in Human Therapeutics
+Collaboration and License Agreement with Biogen Inc. in Human Therapeutics

-On January 8, 2014, Sangamo entered into a Global Research, Development and Commercialization Collaboration and License Agreement (the Agreement) with Biogen Idec, Inc. ("Biogen"), pursuant to which Sangamo and Biogen will collaborate to discover, develop, seek regulatory approval for and commercialize therapeutics based on Sangamo's zinc finger DNA-binding protein ("ZFP") technology for hemoglobinopathies, including beta-thalassemia and sickle cell disease ("SCD").
+In January 2014 the Company entered into a Global Research, Development and Commercialization Collaboration and License Agreement (the "Biogen Agreement") with Biogen, pursuant to which Sangamo and Biogen collaborate to discover, develop, seek regulatory approval for and commercialize therapeutics based on Sangamo's zinc finger DNA-binding protein (ZFP) technology for hemoglobinopathies, including beta-thalassemia and sickle cell disease (SCD).

-Under the Agreement, Sangamo and Biogen will jointly conduct two research programs: the beta-thalassemia program and the SCD program.
-For the beta-thalassemia program, Sangamo is responsible for all discovery, research and development activities through the first human clinical trial for the first ZFP Therapeutic developed under the Agreement for the treatment of beta-thalassemia.
-For the SCD program, both parties are responsible for research and development activities through the submission of an Investigational New Drug ("IND") application for ZFP Therapeutics intended to treat SCD.
-For both programs, Biogen is responsible for subsequent world-wide clinical development, manufacturing and commercialization of licensed products developed under the Agreement.
+Under the Biogen Agreement, Sangamo and Biogen jointly conduct two research programs: the beta-thalassemia program and the SCD program.
+For the beta-thalassemia program, Sangamo is responsible for all discovery, research and development activities through the first human clinical trial for the first ZFP Therapeutic developed under the Biogen Agreement for the treatment of beta-thalassemia.
+For the SCD program, both parties are responsible for research and development activities through the submission of an Investigational New Drug (IND) application for ZFP Therapeutics intended to treat SCD.
+For both programs, Biogen is responsible for subsequent world-wide clinical development, manufacturing and commercialization of licensed products developed under the Biogen Agreement.
 At the end of specified research terms for each program or under certain specified circumstances, Biogen retains the right to step in and take over any remaining activities of Sangamo.
-Furthermore, Sangamo has an option to co-promote in the United States any licensed product to treat beta-thalassemia and SCD developed under the Agreement, and Biogen agrees to compensate Sangamo for such co-promotion activities.
+Furthermore, Sangamo has an option to co-promote in the United States any licensed product to treat beta-thalassemia and SCD developed under the Biogen Agreement, and Biogen agrees to compensate Sangamo for such co-promotion activities.